HellVolhard07/raahee-flutter-assignment/README.md

 # raahee_flutter_assignment

 Along with the UI I also added some basic functionalities to the buttons.
-I have attached the drive link with a video demo as well.
+I have attached the drive link with a video demo of it.